 Aroma and Brightness

-Colors are grouped into primary and secondary.
+We group colors into primary and secondary.
 From there the artist plays with light and darkness.
 Wine aroma is also divided up into primary, secondary and tertiary aromas.
-Each is influenced by either the type of grape, the soil where it grew or what the wine maker chose to do in the wine room.
-Whatever the aromas are, they give a wine a sense of brightness or dullness.
+The type of grape, the soil from where it grew or what the wine maker chose to do in the wine room are an major influence.
+The aromas will give a wine a sense of brightness or dullness.

 Primary colors are yellow, blue and red.
-Primary aromas are fruit aromas and are determined by the grape.
+Primary aromas are fruit aromas and come from the grape itself.
 Secondary colors are green, purple and orange.
-Secondary aromas are influenced by wood and can smell like butterscotch, toast, vanilla, char or cloves.
+Secondary aromas come from the aging vessel and can smell like butterscotch, toast, vanilla, char or cloves.
 Tertiary colors are black, brown, and colors mixed with white.
-Tertiary aromas are influenced by bottle age and can have aromas of leather, smoke and earth.
-As we learned earlier color effects emotion.
+Tertiary aromas come from bottle age and can be aromas of leather, smoke and earth.
+As we learned earlier, color effects emotion.
 Color and brightness are almost inseparable.
-The emotion of a work of art is just as much influenced by the brightness as the color.
+A work’s emotion is just as much influenced by the brightness as by the color.
 The brightness of a wine is also influenced by its color and its aroma.
 So when comparing wine and art, we really cannot separate color from brightness.
-So many times the color of wine is overlooked, but as you can see, it is an essential part of wine and art pairing.
+Many times the color of wine is overlooked, but as you can see, it is an essential part of wine and art pairing.

 Taste and Complexity

-To determine a wine’s complexity, we need to know our tongue.
+To find a wine’s complexity, we need to know our tongue.
 Taste is divided up into bitter, tart, sweet, salty and umami.
-Wines which have all components are deemed to be complex.
-The sweet can be influenced by the fruit, the bitter by oak and tannin, tart by the wine’s acidity and umami the grandiose overall texture.
-Some wines might come across as salty, but not a necessary component to value a wines complexity.
+Wines which have all components are complex.
+The sweet is influenced by the fruit and alcohol, the bitter by oak and tannin, tart by the wine’s acidity and umami is the grandiose overall texture.
+Some wines might come across as salty, but not a necessary part to value a wines complexity.

-In order to understand this concept we have to know how to determine a wine’s body.
-The body of a wine can be a direct connection to the level of alcohol.
+In order to understand this concept we have to know how to figure a wine’s body.
+The body of a wine is a direct connection to the level of alcohol.
 Higher levels of alcohol can give more body to a wine.
 The body is sensed in the mouth; how does the wine feel in your mouth?
 An easy way to understand a wine’s body is by comparing it to milk.
 Does the wine feel like non-fat, whole milk or cream.
 The weight of a wine can be compared to a works color and theme.
-Lighter colors are light body wines and darker colors are full body wines.
+Lighter colors are light bodied wines and darker colors are full bodied wines.
 The theme of the piece is also paired to the body of a wine.
 A whimsical one note painting can be paired with a light body wine.
 Whereas, a piece that has some social commentary on the holocaust will work best with full-bodied wine.
-What it really comes down to is the emotion the theme has on us, which will ultimately determine the body of the wine you wish to pair.
+What it really comes down to is the emotion the theme has on us, which will ultimately decide the body of the wine you wish to pair.

 Wine Texture and Media Type